alyssaKsmith/Personal-Website-/README.md

 # Personal-Website-
-This is my own personal website written about myself.
+This is my own personal website to give you some insight about myself.

 The code behind this website is all designed and written by me to give you a user-friendly website to view.